-A Rating Quality Assurance Provider accredited by RESNET in accordance with Chapter 1 and Chapter 9 of the RESNET Standards to certify and perform quality assurance of Raters.
+A Rating Quality Assurance Provider accredited by RESNET in accordance with Chapter 1 and Chapter 9 of the RESNET Standards to certify and perform quality assurance of Certified HERS Raters, Certified Rating Field Inspectors, and Certified HERS Modelers.

-Accredited Rater Training Provider or Accredited Training Provider or Training Provider
+Accredited Training Provider or Training Provider

-A Rater Training Provider accredited by RESNET in accordance with Chapter 2 and Chapter 9 of RESNET Standards to instruct individuals to become Raters certified by Accredited Rating Quality Assurance Providers.
-Only RESNET Accredited Rater Training Providers may offer rater instruction and set up the national rater tests.
+A Training Provider accredited by RESNET in accordance with Chapter 2 and Chapter 9 of RESNET Standards to instruct individuals to become HERS Raters, Rating Field Inspectors, and/or HERS Modelers certified by Accredited Rating Quality Assurance Providers.
+Only RESNET Accredited Training Providers may offer HERS Rater and HERS Modeler instruction and set up the national rater tests.